You are using an out of date browser. It may not display this or other websites correctly. You should upgrade or use an alternative browser.

 This thread is for the general discussion of the Feature Video Vault Sundays: June 15, 2025 - Peter Gabriel Sledgehammer.
 Please add to the discussion here.

-In 1986, Peter Gabriel stunned the music world with his single Sledgehammer.
-While the song itself was a funky and soulful departure from his earlier work, it was the music video that truly broke boundaries.
-Using stop motion, claymation, and a host of practical effects, the video created a...
+In 1986, Peter Gabriel stunned the music world with his hit single Sledgehammer.
+While the song stood out for its funky groove and soulful vibe, it was the music video that truly changed the game.
+With its wild blend of stop motion, claymation, pixilation, and practical effects, the video became...

 In 1985, Norwegian band A ha broke through in a big way with their global hit Take On Me.
 Though the song had an earlier version released in 1984, it was the re recorded track paired with an innovative music video that turned it into a sensation.
 Blending pencil sketch animation with live action...